-- Long days give backyard birders more time to observe feeders.
+- Long days give backyard birders more time to observe feeders and see many different hungry visitors.

 - Birds are in their breeding plumage during the summer months, making identification easier and more enjoyable with bright colors and clear markings.